fabje223/bat2dat/README.md

                 exportCap = TRUE)

 During execution you will be asked for the directory of your experimental data.
 Select the meta.csv file and execution will continue.
+**It is important that meta.csv and raw data files are located in the same folder**.
+Additional files do not interfere.

+> the script offers two options:
+> - generate a html-report? yes(=TRUE)/no(=FALSE)
+> - export analysed data as .txt file? yes(=TRUE)/no(=FALSE)
+>
+> the script won’t run the analysis if both values are set to FALSE.
+> once the script started, you will be asked to specify the location of
+> your data.

 If you’d like to work with your data in R afterwards, call report0r() like this: